jflinchbaugh/srcc-slide-server/README.md

   so it can always be reliably started into a known state after a power-outageb.
 - The `screens.html` can search a subnet from the browser for slide servers.

+## Cleanup

+Any time I reboot the machines into a writable mode (overlay disabled), the script will still automatically boot and download images.
+Those images shouldn't be left laying around on the persistent image, so run the `cleanup.sh` to remove the stray images and link the events as the default show.